lumitalola/friendly-vn-club/README.md

 These assets can be fetched as zip files through the links above or manually navigated to on this project's github page at [github.com/lumitalola/friendly-vn-club](github.com/lumitalola/friendly-vn-club).

 ### Working with R\*n'py
 R\*n'py is genuinely very easy to use after like 1 hour of practice.
-Please refer to the guide I wrote for this purpose at [lumitalola.github.io/guide](guide.md)
+Please refer to the guide I wrote for this purpose at [lumitalola.github.io/guide](guide.md).
+A sample project that uses assets from one of the themes can be found at (link).
+Reading throught it and running it should give you a good idea of how to get started making your own VNs!
+R\*n'py allows for more complex and branched narratives that feature player choise as well as linear ones.
+For learning about these refer to the official R\*n'py documentation at (https://www.renpy.org/doc/html/)[https://www.renpy.org/doc/html/].

 ### Asking for help